 About the Safe Grow Act

 The Safe Grow Act places restrictions on the use of cosmetic pesticides for lawn care on public and private property.
-Effective March 2014, the City prohibits commercial pesticide applicators from applying restricted pesticides for lawn care purposes on private property or public rights-of-way in the City.
-Safe Grow will be in effect for property owners and tenants as of January 1, 2015.
+Effective March 2014, the City prohibited commercial pesticide applicators from applying restricted pesticides for lawn care purposes on private property or public rights-of-way in the City.
+Safe Grow went into effect for property owners and tenants as of January 1, 2015.

 City of Takoma Park’s list of restricted pesticides includes pesticide and pesticide products that are known to cause cancer, endocrine disruption, and are identified by Canada, the European Union and the U.S. Environmental Protection Agency (EPA) as having other toxicity characteristics.
 Exceptions exist for the control of certain noxious weeds, invasive species, and for public health pests.